Black Friday 2019: The best TV deals you can get right now

-This time of year is known for doorbuster deals on cheap Black Friday TVs -- but what about, you know, TVs that are actually good?
-Awesome news, CNET shoppers: They're on sale too.
+Awesome news, CNET shoppers.
+This time of year may be known for doorbuster deals on cheap Black Friday TVs but TVs that are actually good are on sale too.
 Below you'll find the best deals we've found on TVs for Black Friday, with some of our all-time favorite models from brands such as Vizio, Samsung, LG, Sony and TCL at retail giants like Amazon, Best Buy, Target, Costco and Walmart, either available now or getting price drops soon.
 We've reviewed most of them, and for ones we haven't reviewed, we'll give you our best guesses.

 We'll keep this page up to date with all of the best Black Friday and Cyber Monday deals through the holidays.
 Let's get to it!